julianfaraway/faraway/docs/ELM/preface2.md

   response models.
 - New sections on sandwich and robust estimation for GLMs have been added.
 Tweedie GLMs are now covered.
-- The chapters on random effects and repeated measures have been substantially revised to reflect changes in the `lme4` package that removed many $p$-values from the output.
+- The chapters on random effects and repeated measures have been substantially revised to reflect changes in the `lme4` package that removed many *p*-values from the output.
 We show how to do hypothesis testing for these models using other methods.
 - I have added a chapter concerning the Bayesian analysis of mixed effect models.
 There are sufficient drawbacks to the analysis in the existing two chapters that